jlopezper/openlpgc/README.md

 ```

 `lpgc_load` **always** returns a list with two slots: the first one
-contains a metadata tibble with information extracted from the site and
+contains metadata tibble with information extracted from the site and
 the second slot is filled with the data, if it was possible to read
 them.